• Our Team & Advisors

 Mirella Gallardo

-Co-director: Gallardo’s undergraduate degree in agricultural engineering is from La Molina National Agrarian University in Peru and her Masters in land and water resources engineering is from Karlsruhe University, Germany.
+Executive Director: Gallardo’s undergraduate degree in agricultural engineering is from La Molina National Agrarian University in Peru and her Masters in land and water resources engineering is from Karlsruhe University, Germany.
 Gallardo has teaching experience at the university level and has worked on international cooperative projects focused on various topics: water resource evaluation, design and implementation of erosion mitigation, irrigation canals and rural roads, community ecotourism projects as an alternative to sustainable forest use, managing and processing alpaca fiber, developing strategies for sustainable biodiversity use, territorial order with regional governments, climate change adaptation projects for managing water, and mountain ecosystem based adaptation.

 Photo of Florencia Zapata